teflonbeltran/Anthropology-of-Silicon-Valley/Course Schedule.md

 * Cornford, Daniel.
 1999.
 "We all live more like brutes than humans": Labor and Capital in the Gold Rush.
 California History 77:4, pg.
 78-99. http://publishing.cdlib.org/ucpressebooks/view?docId=ft758007r3&chunk.id=d0e3899&toc.depth=1&toc.id=d0e3899&brand=ucpress

 ###Week 4: 2/6 – 2/12
-**Tu:**
-* Turner, F. 2010.
-‘Burning Man at Google: A Cultural Infrastructure for New Media Production.’
-New Media & Society, 11(1-2):145-66.

-We will be visiting the Anthropology Library near the end of class.
-Anthropology Librarian Celia Emmelhainz will give us a presentation on how to use library resources effectively.

-**Thu:**
+**Tu and Thu**

 * Bourdieu, Pierre.
 1983.
 The Field of Cultural Production, Or: The Economic World Reversed.
 Poetics 12: 311-356.
 * Hanks, William F. 2005.
 Pierre Bordieu and the Practices of Language.
 Annual Review of Anthropology 34:67-83.
-(Especially section on “Field”)
+(Especially section on "Habitus" and “Field”)

+We will be visiting the Anthropology Library near the end of class.
+Anthropology Librarian Celia Emmelhainz will give us a presentation on how to use library resources effectively.

 **PAPER 2 ASSIGNED**

+###Week 5: 2/13 – 2/19
+**Tu and Thu**

+* 1990 [1978].
+History of Sexuality: Volume 1: An Introduction.
+Robert Huley, trans.
+New York: Vintage Books. p.
+92-102 "Method"
+* 1997[1976].
+Society Must be Defended: Lectures at the College de France, 1975-76.
+New York: Picador. p.23-41 "14 January 1976"

 ##II.
 Classic and Emerging Methodologies
 We discuss ethnographic fieldwork.
 How do we follow people/objects/ideas/concepts, or a “culture”?
 How have other researchers proposed we study online/offline activity?
 What are some ways anthropologists have studied global processes or taken on projects where they are engaged as activists?

-###Week 5: 2/13 – 2/19
+###Week 6: 2/20 – 2/26
 **Tu:**
+**Tu and Thu**
 * Marcus, George E. 1995.
 Ethnography in/of the World System: The Emergence of Multi- sited Ethnography.
 Annual Review of Anthropology 24:95-117.
 * Boellstorff, Tom, Bonnie Nardie, Cecilia Pearce, and T. L. Taylor.
 2012.
 Ethnography and Virtual Worlds: A Handbook of Method.
 Princeton University Press.
 Ch.
 2 (13-28)